KaranChandekar/My100DaysOfCode/Day6/Day6.md

 ## Today I started to learn Bootstrap:

-I use following bootstrap properties in this website,
+I learn following things in Bootstrap,

+ - What is Bootstrap?
+ - Installing Bootstrap
+ - Web Design 101 - Wireframing
- - Bootstrap Navigation Bar
+ - The Bootstrap Navigation Bar
- - Bootstrap Grid Layout
- - other Styling properties